opethaiwoh/Predicting-the-species-of-flower-for-a-given-input-image/README.md

 ## Steps

-Read the dataset images and associated labels from the folder structure
+Read the dataset images and associated labels from the folder structure.

-Classify the dataset using Logistic Regression, K-NN and Neural Network (two hidden layers)
+Classified the dataset using logistic regression, K-NN, and neural networks (two hidden layers).

-Compared the performances and show the confusion matrices (20% test images and 80% training images)
+Compared the performances and showed the confusion matrices (20% test images and 80% training images).

-Performed a K-means clustering in the image dataset and show the optimal number of cluster
+Performed a K-means clustering in the image dataset and showed the optimal number of clusters.

-Created a new test dataset of 10 images

-Predicted the flower type by using the above 3 classifiers.
+I created a new test dataset of 10 images.
+We predicted the flower type by using the three classifiers above.